March 13 – 21, 2023

 Not included are gratuities–always gratefully accepted by our hosts, the students, and performers.

-To secure your place now, you will need to send a $100 US non-refundable* deposit to:
+To secure your place now, you will need to send 1/3 of the total payment due* to:

 Ukulele Adventures, 1113 Chiles Avenue, St. Helena, CA 94574

 You can also pay by Venmo.
 (Please contact me for more information.)

 *If we have filled all the remaining spaces before for your payment arrives we will refund your deposit 100%.
 You also have the option of being on the waiting list.
 In any case, it’s best to contact us first.